6 January Dictatorship: History

 In 1931, Alexander decreed a new Constitution which vested the King with executive power.
 Elections were to be by universal male suffrage.
 The provision for a secret ballot was dropped, and pressure on public employees to vote for the governing party was to be a feature of all elections held under Alexander's constitution.
 Further, half the upper house was directly appointed by the King, and legislation could become law with the approval of one of the houses alone if also approved by the King.

 That same year, Croatian historian and anti-Yugoslavist intellectual Milan Šufflay was assassinated in Zagreb.
 As a response, Albert Einstein and Heinrich Mann sent an appeal to the International League of Human Rights in Paris condemning the murder, accusing the Yugoslav government.
 The letter states of a "horrible brutality which is being practiced upon the Croatian People".
-The appeal was addressed to the Paris-based Ligue des droits de l'homme (Human Rights League).
-In their letter Einstein and Mann held the Yugoslav king Aleksandar explicitly responsible for these circumstances.
+In their letter, Einstein and Mann held the Yugoslav king Aleksandar explicitly responsible for these circumstances.

-Croat opposition to the new régime was strong and, in late 1932, the Croatian Peasant Party issued the Zagreb Manifesto which sought an end to Serb hegemony and dictatorship.
-The government reacted by imprisoning many political opponents including the new Croatian Peasant Party leader Vladko Maček.
+A Yugoslav Radical Peasants' Democracy political party was founded as a coalition of regime-friendly parties under Yugoslavism.
+In November 1932, the Peasant-Democratic Coalition, consisting of Serb and Croat opposition parties demanded the reintroduction of parliamentarianism and restructuring of the state, resulting in massive protests.
+Opposition politicians such as Vladko Maček and Svetozar Pribićević were arrested.
+Pribićević later went into exile, whereas over the course of the 1930s Maček would become the leader of the entire opposition bloc.

 Despite these measures, opposition to the dictatorship continued, with Croats calling for a solution to what was called the "Croatian question".
-In late 1934, the King planned to release Maček from prison, introduce democratic reforms, and attempt find common ground between Serbs and Croats.
+In late 1934, the King planned to release Maček from prison, introduce democratic reforms, and attempt to find common ground between Serbs and Croats.

-However, on 9 October 1934, the king was assassinated in Marseille, France, by Bulgarian Veličko Kerin (also known by his revolutionary pseudonym Vlado Chernozemski), an activist of IMRO, in a conspiracy with Yugoslav exiles and radical members of banned political parties in cooperation with the Croatian extreme nationalist Ustaše organisation.
+However, on 9 October 1934, the king was assassinated in Marseille, France, by the Bulgarian Veličko Kerin (also known by his revolutionary pseudonym Vlado Chernozemski), an activist of IMRO, in a conspiracy with Yugoslav exiles and radical members of banned political parties in cooperation with the Croatian extreme nationalist Ustaše organisation.